-If you haven’t already noticed, a high-stakes global game of digital disruption is currently under way.
-It is enabled by the latest wave of technology: advances in artificial intelligence, data analytics, robotics, the Internet of Things, and new software-enabled industrial platforms that incorporate all these technologies and more.
+If you haven’t noticed, a high-stakes global game of digital disruption is currently under way.
+It is fueled by the latest wave of technology: advances in artificial intelligence, data analytics, robotics, the Internet of Things, and new software-enabled industrial platforms that incorporate all these technologies and more.
 Every enterprise leader recognizes that, as a result, the prevailing business models in his or her industry could drastically and fundamentally change.
-A wide range of industries, such as entertainment and media, military contracting, and grocery retail have been profoundly affected.
+A wide range of industries, such as entertainment and media, military contracting, and grocery retail have already been profoundly affected.
 No enterprise, including yours, can afford to ignore the threat.
 Yet most companies are still not moving fast enough to meet this change.
 Some leaders are still in denial about it, some are reluctant to upend the status quo in their companies, and some are unaware of the necessary steps to take.
-But these are not good enough excuses.
+But these excuses are not good enough.

-If your company is currently struggling, then digital disruption will accentuate your problems.
+If your company is aleady struggling, then digital disruption will accentuate your problems.
 You may not have needed a plan for the new digital age yet, if only because it didn’t seem relevant to your industry.
 But you will need it now.
 Otherwise, no matter how well you run your business, it will not produce results at a scale that will allow you to compete.
 The companies with a clearly differentiated identity — those that stand apart from the crowd — are in the best position to thrive.
-For every company, this is an immense opportunity to rethink every aspect of your business, and chart a bold path for success.
+For every company, this is an immense opportunity to rethink every aspect of the business, and chart a bold path for success.

 Disruption, by our definition, means a shift in relative profitability from one prevailing business model to another.
-The dominant companies, wedded to the old approach, lose market share to a new group of companies.
-Not every disruption is driven by digital technology, but this one is.
+The dominant companies, accustomed to the old approach, lose market share to a new group of companies.
+Not every disruption is driven by advances in technology, but this one is.
 And because the software fueling this transformation can be applicable across traditional industry and business function boundaries, competitors can emerge from seemingly anywhere.
 In sector after sector, new entrants are lowering prices, meeting consumer needs in novel ways, making better use of underutilized assets, and hiring people with broadly relevant digital skills, who have collaborative, creative, and efficient work styles.

 But the wave of disruption that’s cresting now is more comprehensive and far-reaching than any previous wave.
 Consider what has already happened to less physically based industries, such as media and entertainment.
 They have had to rework their business models, seeking revenue through social media and new forms of consumer engagement.
-Industrial and manufacturing companies will soon follow a similar path: embedding logistics systems with sensors, linking supply chains with shared data and robotics, opening the door to innovations in energy and materials, and changing the way that every product is made and delivered.
+Industrial and manufacturing companies are following a similar path: embedding logistics systems with sensors, linking supply chains with shared data and robotics, opening the door to innovations in energy and materials, and changing the way that every product is made and delivered.

 Your shareholders (particularly activist shareholders), customers, and employees expect you to respond quickly.
 But panic and full-bore opportunism, in which you pursue every seeming source of revenue, will not work either.
 The answer is to develop a coherent strategy, seeking out the options that fit best with what you already do well.
 Here are 10 principles for accomplishing this, drawn from the experience of companies that have done so.